lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 #### Single FIFO queue

-Withdrawal request intentions (both PWRs and FWRs) are stored in a single FIFO queue — held by the dedicated `ValidatorWithdrawalsQueue` contract — and processed in submission order, each becoming an actual EIP-7002 withdrawal request only once executed (see [Flow 2](#flow-2--process-withdrawal-requests)).
+Withdrawal request intentions (both PWRs and FWRs) are stored in a single FIFO queue and processed in submission order, each becoming an actual EIP-7002 withdrawal request only once executed (see [Flow 2](#flow-2--process-withdrawal-requests)).
 We chose this model because:

 - **Simplicity.** One queue is simple to process on-chain and does not need separate concurrency controls.
-- **Safety with public execution.** The Oracle report fixes the order and the `ValidatorWithdrawalsQueue` enforces it, which limits interference by public callers and removes the possibility of [FWR-replay DDoS](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-30.md#61-attack-vector-vulnerability-from-uncontrolled-creation-of-twrs).
+- **Safety with public execution.** The strict execution order of withdrawal intents within the queue limits interference by public callers and removes the possibility of [FWR-replay DDoS](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-30.md#61-attack-vector-vulnerability-from-uncontrolled-creation-of-twrs).

 The trade-offs are: